RedHatQE/CodeQuality/documentation/cpp/README.md

               """

               // initite sonar scanner tool on project
-              // 'slokits_test_env' is our cnfigured tool name, see yours
+              // 'sonarqube_prod' is our cnfigured tool name, see yours
               // in the Jenkins tool configuration
               withSonarQubeEnv('sonarqube_prod') {
                 sh "${tool 'sonar-scanner-2.8'}/bin/sonar-scanner"